-This course prepares students to use English in college and career by building reading, writing, listening, and speaking skills.
+Grading Basis: Pass/Not Pass Course Typically Offered: Summer, Fall, Winter, Spring ESLAF 53 Foundations in ESL A (10-credit pathway) Units: 10 This course prepares students to use English in college and career by building reading, writing, listening, and speaking skills.
 Students will be able to communicate effectively about a range of topics related to their personal, vocational, and academic goals.
-Mandatory P/NC grading.
-Prerequisite Required: Completion of ESLAF Level 3 with Pass or placement by Shoreline ESL test.
+Prerequisite Required: Completion of ESLAF Level 2 with Pass or placement by Shoreline ESL test.